Chapter 5: Prompt Engineering

 {"type": "send_villager", "target_class": "sheep", "intent": "Send villager to gather sheep"}

-These composite tools replaced the old multi-turn patterns where operations had to be split across turns due to camera movement.
-The composites execute the full sequence internally without intermediate API roundtrips.
+These actions replaced the old multi-turn patterns where operations had to be split across turns due to camera movement.
+They execute the full sequence internally without intermediate API roundtrips — and build is now a first-class action, so it works on the fast single-shot path too, not only the tool loop.

 5.4 Entity Targeting